emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 support a TLV marked mandatory, then it MUST send a NAK TLV in the response, and all the other TLVs in the message MUST be ignored.
 If an EAP peer or server finds an unsupported TLV that is marked as optional, it can ignore the unsupported TLV.
-It MUST NOT send a NAK TLV for a TLV that is not marked mandatory.
-If all TLVs in a message are marked optional and none are understood by the peer, then a NAK TLV or Result TLV could be sent to the other side in order to continue the conversation.
+It MUST only send a NAK TLV for a TLV which is marked mandatory, and MUST NOT otherwise send a NAK TLV.
+If all TLVs in a message are marked optional and none are understood by the peer, then a Result TLV SHOULD be sent to the other side in order to continue the conversation.
+It is also possible to send a NAK TLV when all TLVs in a message are marked optional.

 Note that a peer or server may support a TLV with the mandatory bit set but may not understand the contents.
 The appropriate response to